 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be an arduous process because it is about balancing what you believe you’re worth with what the employer thinks they’ll be able to afford.
-If it’s done right it can result in positive for both sides that results in a higher pay for the employee, as well as greater employees’ engagement in their jobs.
-Here’s how to negotiate your salary confidently.
+A salary negotiation is an arduous process because it is about balancing what you consider your worth and what the employer thinks they’re able to pay.
+If it’s done right, it can be positive for both sides that results in a higher salary for the employee and a greater employees’ engagement in their jobs.
+Here’s how you can negotiate your salary with confidence.

-- Before you make a salary offer take a look at market rates and industry standards to confirm that the salary you request is reasonable.
+- Before you negotiate your salary make sure you research market rates as well as industry standards to ensure that the salary you request is reasonable.

-- Get information from socializing with colleagues, using online resources like LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+- Gather information through connecting with colleagues through online resources like LinkedIn Salary and Glassdoor, and reaching out to professional networks.

-- In the course of negotiations, you should be assured and confident but remain flexible and open-minded.
-Bring out tangible results you’ve had in your previous positions.
+- During the negotiation, you must be assured and confident but remain flexible and open-minded.
+Show tangible results that you’ve had in your previous roles.

 Do your research